zetaops/gitwork/README.md

 # Zetaops Development Workflow

 ## Issues
 First create an issue in Redmine, containing a descriptive title and detailed explanations.
-Please do not leave empty fields assignee, time estimation, and target version.
-And please provide watchers, start and due date and others possible.
+Please do not leave empty  **assignee**, **time estimation**, and **target version**.
+And also please provide **watchers**, **start** and **due date** and other necessary fields whenever needed.

+You should give a proper name to your issues.
+We don't accept [whatthecommit](http://whatthecommit.com/) based bullsh*t issue names.
+The issue name should explain, the status of the issue, main purpose of the issue and should be descriptive.

 If you want github integration to create a pair issue,  mark your issue with github repo tags such as #ulakbus, #zengine, #pyoko etc.. at the and of description field.